Roland SC-55: The SC-55mkII

 A minor upgrade to the original SC-55, the Roland SC-55mkII has increased polyphony (28 voices), more patches, raising the total number to 354 instruments and extended, and improved audio-circuitry in the form of 18-bit audio (versus 16-bit in the original SC 55.)

-The SC-55mkII added a serial port as an alternative interface to the MPU-401.
+The SC-55mkII added a serial port as an alternative inexpensive computer interface to the MIDI connectors, which required the use of an MPU-401 or similar MIDI controller.

 Roland SCC-1

-Roland also released the Roland SCC-1, an 8-bit ISA half-size card incarnation of the SC-55 sound module.
+Roland also released the Roland SCC-1, an 8-bit ISA half-size card incarnation of the CM-300 sound module.
 The sound source is controlled by an on-board MIDI Processing Unit, a variant of the MPU-401 unit.
 An updated version featuring the SC-55mkII sound set was also released, known as SCC-1A.
-When bundled with the Band-in-a-Box and BalladeGS software, it's called SCC-1B.
+When bundled with the Band-in-a-Box and BalladeGS software, it is called SCC-1B.

 Roland later replaced the SCC-1 with a combination of their MPU-401AT MIDI interface card and SCB-55 Wave Blaster-compatible daughterboard.
 Roland referred to this combination as the SCM-15AT.
 The SCC-1 was also sold as the GPPC-N for the NEC PC-98.